-We were lucky enough to see her in concert in 1980.
+We were lucky enough to see Linda Ronstadt in concert in 1980.
 Her voice and her performance were absolutely amazing!
 The moment I remember best was her final encore.
 She came out only with pianist Bill Payne of Little Feat.
 Then she filled the auditorium with a beautifully clear and soulful rendition of “Desperado”.

 The albums that came after Heart Like A Wheel were: Prisoner In Disguise, Hasten Down The Wind, Simple Dreams, Greatest Hits, Living In The USA, Mad Love, Greatest Hits 2, and Get Closer (1982).

-Oh and…in 1983 she starred in the musical “Pirates of Penzance” on Broadway.
+In 1983 she starred in the musical “Pirates of Penzance” on Broadway.
 She was nominated for a Tony Award for Best Musical Actress, and the musical won a Tony Award as Best Musical Revival.

 Ronstadt had conquered pop and country (4 #1 country albums), and had success on Broadway, so what was next?
 An album of Jazz/Pop standards.
 People thought she was crazy and bound to fail.